litespeedtech/lscache-joomla/README.md

 -------------
 This version of LiteSpeed Cache requires Joomla 3.x or later and LiteSpeed Web Server 5.2.3+ or OpenLiteSpeed.

-This version is compatible with virtuemart 3.2.4 or later, for lower version of virtuemart please contact us for support.
+This version is compatible with VirtueMart 3.2.4 or later.
+For lower versions of VirtueMart, please contact us for support.

 Installing